This article discusses the fields and intended usage of the Content Strategy tab located in DivvyHQ's Calendar Admin.

 IMPORTANT NOTE: If you find that any of the above fields are not relevant to your use case, or you'd like to repurpose one or more of the fields, any of these content strategy fields can be customized.
 For more on that, here's a step-by-step guide on field customization.

 How to Load Content Strategy Fields

 Select how you want to add your content strategy via the calendar drop down option (screen below).
-After clicking the blue Add New link, simply fill in the corresponding content strategy field and push the green Add button.
+After clicking the blue Add New link, simply fill in the corresponding content strategy field within the Add New Content Strategy overlay.

 Editing a Content Strategy Value

 There's a blue edit link next to each content strategy value.
-Push Edit.
-Edit your field value (screen below) and click Save.
+Click the edit option and edit your field value and click Save Changes.
 Done.

 Deleting A Content Strategy Value

-There is a blue delete button next to each content strategy value (screen below).
+There is a red delete button next to each content strategy value (screen below).
 Push it.
 Confirm the deletion via the Delete Content Strategy overlay.
 Done.

 Requiring or Disabling Content Strategy Fields

-Under each Content Strategy entry field, you'll see Required and Disabled checkboxes.
+Next to each Content Strategy entry section, you'll see Required and Disabled checkboxes.
 In the event that one or more of these content strategy fields are either super important or not relevant at all, you can check the appropriate box.
 If you require a specific field, users will not be able to save a content item without checking a value in that field.
 If you disable a field, that field will not be visible within Divvy's Sandbox and CI Slide-in > Content Strategy section.